Faculty Administration Building #3017

 656 W. Kirby, Detroit, MI 48202

-  Globalization and the Cultural Politics of Wine: The Transformation of the Bulgarian Wine Industry
+- The Cultural Politics of Wine: Globalization, Heritage, and the Transformation of the Bulgarian Wine Industry

 Wenner Gren Foundation for Anthropological Research, Post-Ph.D.
 Research Grant, “Just Food for Detroit: Ethics, Groceries, and Governance in the Resilient City” (with Andrew Newman, 2013)

 National Endowment for Humanities, Next Generation Humanities Ph.D.
 Faculty Mentoring Fellow (one of six Faculty Fellows campus-wide at Wayne State University, 2016-17)

 National Science Foundation, Conference Grant (Award ID: BCS-1101655), “Ethical Foods and Food Movements in Postsocialist Settings” (with Melissa Caldwell, 2011)